Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 ### Meaning of each symbols:

-- **R_r**: A region in feature space devided by a decision tree split
+- **R_r**: A region in feature space divided by a decision tree split
 - **p**: The predictor (feature) used for splitting
 - **t_p**: The threshold value used for that predictor
 - **Ψ(k | R_r)**: Proportion of data points in **R_r** that are labeled with class **k**
 - **max_k Ψ(k | R_r)**: Proportion of the majority class in **R_r**

-(Remember to back here when I get lost in terms of meaning of each symbols.)
+(Come back here when I get lost in terms of meaning of each symbol.)

 ## Insight